Class (2023 TV series)

 The series explores a wide range of social issues affecting modern youth, including casteism, child neglect, corruption, homophobia, religious discrimination, and income inequality in India.
-Class consisting of 8 episodes was released on 3 February 2023 on Netflix.
-On 6 March 2023, Netflix confirmed the series has been renewed for its second season.
+Class' 8 episodes were released on 3 February 2023 on Netflix.
+On 6 March 2023, Netflix confirmed that the series has been renewed for a second season.

+At the 2023 Filmfare OTT Awards, Class received 5 nominations, including Best Adapted Screenplay (Series) (Khambatta).

 Premise

 After their local school is destroyed in a fire, three working-class friends – Dheeraj, Saba, and Balli – are offered scholarships to Hampton International, an elite private school in New Delhi.
 The scholarships are sponsored by the Ahuja Properties, who were at fault for the fire.
 At Hampton International, the three are initially ostracised by wealthy students.
 But as the school year progresses, their lives intertwine in a clash of lifestyles, resentments, envy, and sexual attraction.